 One thing I have learned in the past 8 months staying home with Parker is to have a strong tribe around you.
 I get way too much in my head with trying to find a balance with getting out and staying in.
 The endless amount of laundry, dishes, vacuuming, and other housework is daunting all the time.

-I was so glad when my friend Stephanie (Consistently Curious) invited Parker and I to go to the Art Museum for Baby Tours back in February.
+I was so glad when my friend Stephanie (Consistently Curious) invited Parker and me to go to the Art Museum for Baby Tours back in February.
 Unfortunately, we weren’t able to attend the first one, since the class was full.
 We made it to the March one and have been back ever since.

-The Cincinnati Art Museum offers these tours the 3rd Friday of each month and run about 40 minutes long.
+The Cincinnati Art Museum offers these tours the 3rd Friday of each month and runs about 40 minutes long.
 We always go to the 2:00 tour with Sara as our tour guide, and she does fabulous!
 Parker, Soph, Stephanie, and I are signed up all the way through till August!

-The Art Museum does a very good job at the exhibits we go to and the paintings we see.
+The Art Museum does a very good job of the exhibits we go to and the paintings we see.
 Babies don’t care about the history behind what we are seeing, they just care if it gets their attention.
 Most of the exhibits we see are very colorful, full of shapes, 3D, and interactive.

 I was very interested to see how Parker would react at the museum looking at the art.
 He surprised me and seemed engaged, and looked at the colors.
-There is always moments where he might be more interested in the people around us, but oh well.
-Since we have been going for the past couple months it has been fun to watch him be more interactive and start remembering the same paintings.
+There are always moments where he might be more interested in the people around us, but oh well.
+Since we have been going for the past couple of months it has been fun to watch him be more interactive and start remembering the same paintings.

 In April we experienced a new type of exhibit at the Art Museum, Ragnar Kjartansson.
 It is an interactive room with music playing, and Parker absolutely loved it!
 We had to drag CJ there this weekend and show him what it’s all about!